hpalvarez/MultiSnapshotCreate/README.md

 PowerShell scripts to create snapsots of all the disks of a AWS EC2 or Azure VM.

 These scripts grab a list of Amazon AWS EC2 instances or Azure VMs from the file ServerList.txt (that you must create in the same folder of the script) and then creates a snapshot of each disk of it.
+Use the -JustOS parameter if you only want to do snapshots of the OS drive of each server.

 It requires to have the Azure or AWS Powershell tools correctly installed and configured.